ktsstudio/es2loki/demo/README.md

 Once you run it, all the components will spin up and after **180 seconds** es2loki will transfer logs from Elasticsearch to Loki.
-You can validate that by accessing Grafana Explore and issue a following query for the December 3rd, 2022:
+You can validate that by accessing Grafana Explore and issue a following query for the **December 3rd, 2022**:
 ```
 {job="logs"}
 ```